0mega/multiprime/README.md

 # Multiprime

-This gem allows to print multiplication table for first N prime numbers
+This gem allows to print multiplication table for first N prime or fibonacci numbers

 ## Installation